Free New York Criminal & Arrest Records Search: Counties & Boroughs

 If individuals have trouble finding the arrestee that they’re looking for, a bail bondsman can be recruited for their services; any licensed bail bondsman will be able to assist with determining where an inmate is being held, as well as helping to navigate the legal process of bail.

-How To Reach an Inmate in a New York (NY) Jail & Post Bail
+How To Reach an Inmate in Any Jail & Post Bail (NY)

 Jails throughout New York have varying phone and visitation hours and policies, so friends and family members hoping to contact inmates should check with the applicable jail for communication policies.